Become Involved in a Member Section

 The Government and Armed Forces section represents the views and interests of members in both the U.S. and non-U.S. public sector.
 The section strives to provide services, publications, and events that address pressing issues in policymaking and public administration.

 This section is open to all members in the diplomatic corps, armed forces, international civil service, or federal, state, or local government, as well as members otherwise interested in public service.

 The NGO Section manages programming and publications on issues relevant to the activities of charitable and civil society organizations operating in the United States and overseas.
-The section also represents the concerns of Society members engaged in the NGO sector.
+The section also represents the concerns of Council’s members engaged in the NGO sector.

 This section is open to all members with an interest in issues affecting nonprofits and nonprofit administration.

-The Veterans Section works to ensure the Society represents the views and interests of members who have previously served in the armed forces.
+The Veterans Section works to ensure the Council represents the views and interests of members who have previously served in the armed forces.
 The section provides programming, events, and publications addressing topics relevant to the veterans’ community, and broadly seeks to promote camaraderie among Delta Phi Epsilon’s veteran members and among veteran and non-veteran members of the Society.